-See the Issues and Candidate Statements below for the upcoming 2018 Elections.
+See the Candidates, Statements, and Ballot Issues below for the upcoming 2018 Elections.
 A link for voting will be sent directly to your inbox (from the Big Pulse online voting system), for all paid NCHC memberships.

 If you have questions concerning this vote or process, please contact the NCHC office at firstname.lastname@example.org

 This year, in addition to selecting leadership, there are three additional proposed changes to the operations of NCHC that require the attention of the voting membership.

 We encourage members to become familiar with information about three specific proposals to make changes to the NCHC Constitution and Bylaws regarding 1) the dues structure, 2) membership definitions, and 3) student board terms at NCHC.
 Per the Constitution and Bylaws, these proposals must go to a vote of the membership.

 When asked if I would accept a nomination to run for vice president, I pondered the significant commitment and responsibility of serving NCHC in leadership positions as vice-president, then president elect, president, and past president.
 The decision came down to would I and could I enthusiastically and unreservedly give of my time, effort, and experience wholeheartedly for four years?
 The answer was YES, after serious thought and contemplation.
 I owe so much of my development and success in Honors to NCHC that it is both fair and a privilege that I now serve its membership.